tinyBigGAMES/PSFML/README.md

 - **📝 Pascal-Focused**: PSFML is designed explicitly for Pascal developers, offering a familiar and intuitive API that fits naturally into existing Pascal workflows.
 - **📦 Minimal Distribution Overhead**: All library dependencies are embedded within the executable, ensuring a streamlined deployment process that eliminates external dependencies and minimizes potential compatibility issues.
 - **🛠️ Modern Compiler Support**: PSFML is compatible with **Delphi Community Edition** and higher, enabling seamless integration for Delphi developers targeting **Windows 64-bit**.
-While Delphi CE allows for immediate use of PSFML, **RAD Studio 12.2** is required to rebuild the library if customization or modification is needed.
-PSFML has been rigorously tested on **Windows 11**, ensuring stability and performance for professional-grade applications.
+PSFML has been rigorously tested on **Windows 11 24H2**, ensuring stability and performance for professional-grade applications.
 - **🆕 Up-to-Date with SFML**: Always kept in sync with the latest **SFML** version, ensuring access to all the latest features and fixes.

 ## Features